 If you generate excess energy, you can also potentially sell this back to the utility company, which is also a key part of any solar panel financing strategy.
 While that won’t pay for your system upfront, it could help you cover part of the costs of solar financing.
 Check with a tax professional to see if you are eligible for any of these benefits.

 2. Solar Panel Leases

 One unique strategy for solar panel financing is to lease your solar panel.
 With a lease, a company typically pays to install the panels on your roof and charges you a monthly fee over the term of the lease.
 The company owns the panels and remains responsible for any maintenance required on them.

-Solar panel leasing may be a good option for those who struggle to find solar panel financing or don’t qualify for a solar panel loan.
+While you will not be eligible for federal tax credits if you go this route, solar panel leasing may be a good option for those who struggle to find solar panel financing or don’t qualify for a solar panel loan.

 3. Secured Solar Panel Loans